lsanchez252547/SeboldITCourse/Lab6/Readme.md

 Components of a URL
 Uniform Resource Locators are links.
 The scheme: https, Top level domain: .com, .edu, .gov, .org, Anchor: specific location on a page, Default page: result of search
 Parameters: no file path provided

+Conclusion -- It was really fun to write an html document and have it actually translate into a website, that was by far the best part.
+My only issue is I could not figure out how to get the image to display on my website, which was disappointing.